austinhuang0131/barinsta-docs/docs/privacy.md

-**Summary:** I don't collect stuff unless you send me crash logs.
-Out of convenience, I also included how this app communicates with other third-party services, but you should still read their privacy policies.
+**Summary:** I don't collect stuff unless you send me crash dumps.
+Interaction with Instagram is minimized, but you still need to agree to their privacy policy.

 !!!
 Note
     1. The summary and headings are added for ease of reading and should not be considered as parts of this privacy policy.